 The Countries Who've Handled Coronavirus the Best – and Worst

-The novel coronavirus has crept its way across the globe for just over a year, resulting in almost 64 million cases and just under 1.5 million deaths.
+The novel coronavirus has crept its way across the globe for over a year now, resulting in more than 129 million cases and almost 3 million deaths.

 But which countries have dealt with this pandemic the best?
 And is there a reason why certain countries haven’t had such a high number of cases?